-Santa Barbara, late 1970s: Dorothea Fields (Annette Bening), early 50s, self-confident and emancipated, raises her 15-year-old son Jamie (Lucas Jade Zumann) here alone.
-She is sure that she does everything right with her special kind of education - until one day Jamie almost dies through a reckless game.
-Now she realizes that she simply no longer understands the world in which her son grows up.
+Santa Barbara, late 1970s: Dorothea Fields (Annette Bening), in her early 50s, self-confident and emancipated, raises her 15-year-old son Jamie (Lucas Jade Zumann) here alone.
+She's sure she's doing everything right with her particular brand of parenting - until one day, a reckless game nearly kills Jamie.
+Now she realizes she just doesn't understand the world her son is growing up in.
 And so she asks her lodger, photographer Abbie (Greta Gerwig), and Jamie's best friend Julie (Elle Fanning), to help her son find his place in this crazy world.
-But when Jamie learns of this interference in his life, he even more begins to rebel against his mother…
+But when Jamie learns of this interference in his life, he begins to rebel against his mother all the more.

-Mills does an excellent job of portraying three different generations in a credible manner.
-With a lot of harmonious 70s flair, engaging voice over comments and a well chosen soundtrack he makes the feelings of the protagonists very tangible.
-One can understand why Dorothea feels so weak about her son, despite the strength she projects to the outside.
-Why Abbie, despite having successfully defeated cancer, believes she has lost the meaning of life.
-And you also understand why Julie has no problem sleeping with guys who don't mean anything to her, but why she doesn't want to have sex with Jamie - even though she regularly shares the bed with him.
+However, Mills does an excellent job of portraying three different generations in a believable way.
+With plenty of moody 70s flair, engaging voice over commentary and a well chosen soundtrack, he makes the feelings of the protagonists very tangible.
+You understand why Dorothea, despite the strength she projects to the outside world, feels so weak, especially in relation to her son.
+Why Abbie, despite successfully beating a bout with cancer, feels she has lost the meaning in life.
+And you also understand why Julie has no problem sleeping with guys she doesn't care about, but why she definitely doesn't want to have sex with Jamie - even though she regularly shares a bed with him.

-So not only the relationship between mother and son is an extremely interesting aspect of the film, but also the friendship between the boy and Julie, respectively between Jamie and Abbie.
-Mike Mills presents a finely observed mix of drama and comedy, from the fears of a world in upheaval and ode to life.
-"Jahrhundertfrauen" is a beautiful, subtle and extremely entertaining film that only allows one conclusion: Absolutely worth seeing!
+So not only is the relationship between mother and son an extremely interesting aspect of the film, but also the friendship between the boy and Julie, or between Jamie and Abbie.
+Mike Mills presents a finely observed blend of drama and comedy, of the anxieties in a world in transition and ode to life.
+Century Women is a beautiful, witty and extremely entertaining film that leaves only one conclusion: Absolutely worth seeing!